LucasDDiazCuenca/socialportal/staff/lucas-diaz/project/doc/README.md

 - Move the avatar
 - Send texts in a chat space
-- interact with "x" object
+- interact with "x" object (comming next)
 - do certain movements linked to emotion states
 - add a friend